KeyanSong/431-2018/quizzes/README.md

 There are enough items on every Quiz that a perfect score is rare.
 A score of 85% or higher on a Quiz is usually regarded as the minimum for an A, and a score of 70% or higher is usually the minimum for a B, although I reserve the right to change my mind about that if the results of the Quiz do not meet our expectations.

 1. Quiz 1 will be released to you before noon on 2018-10-05, and will be due on 2018-10-08 at **7 PM**.
-    - When Quiz 1 is ready, the link to it will be posted to the Class 12 README, and also **right here**.
     - Quiz 1 will include material from Part A of the course
         - This (at least potentially) includes material from **Leek** Chapters 1-4, 5, 9, 10, 12 and 13.
         - This (at least potentially) includes material from **Silver** Introduction and Chapters 1-5.